jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 15 Right to cancel loan contract
 (1) A borrower may cancel his or her loan contract by— (a) formally notifying the loan manager of the cancellation within 7 working days of the date on which the borrower's loan entitlement letter was issued; and
-  (b) returning any loan advance received by the borrower under the loan contract to the loan manager within a time frame set by the loan manager; and
+  (b) returning any loan advance received by the borrower under the loan contract to the loan manager within a time frame set by the loan manager.
-  (c) paying any interest accrued on any loan advance received by the borrower under the loan contract to the loan manager within a time frame set by the loan manager.
+  (c)
 (2) If a borrower cancels his or her loan contract in accordance with subsection (1), the loan manager must waive the student loan establishment fee charged under section 14.

 ### 16 Loan manager must notify Commissioner of borrower's details